steviecoaster/steviecoaster.github.io/_posts/2018-11-23-Pipelines-in-scripts.md

 )
 ```

-The above cmdlet block tells your script that the Name parameter accepts pipeline input.
+The above param block tells your script that the Name parameter accepts pipeline input.
 The caveat here is that `ValueFromPipeline` expects the pipeline input to be of the same _type_ as what it expects (string in this instance), or that it can be converted to the type that it expects.

 For something like a script to work with computer names you may do something like this: